El Cortez is “different” in the best possible ways.

 It’s tough to miss the SlotZilla Zipline as you mill around Fremont Street, which sends adrenaline junkies soaring over the crowds below.
 I recently braved my fear of heights and experienced SlotZilla’s Upper Zoomline myself and recommend checking it out if you want a quick rush!

-The Mob Museum, located steps away from Fremont Street offers a glimpse into the history of organized crime in Las Vegas, and around the country.
-Of course, you should conclude your visit the right way by visiting their speakeasy called The Underground.
+The Mob Museum, located steps away from Fremont Street, offers a glimpse into the history of organized crime in Las Vegas and around the country.
+Of course, you should conclude your visit on a high note by visiting their speakeasy, The Underground.

-There are also a number of historically significant things worth checking out while downtown, the coolest of which can be found at Golden Gate.
+There are also several historically significant things worth checking out while downtown, the coolest of which can be found at Golden Gate.

 Check here for a full list of things to do on Fremont Street besides gambling.